linonetwo/solid-tiddlywiki-syncadaptor/README.md

 We might use a corn job to group all metadata file into a single file, so the loading will speed up.

+Or we can use a single metadata file, and use PATCH to update it in small grain.

 Or we can [ask Node SoLiD Server to support HTTP2](https://github.com/solid/node-solid-server/issues/1379).

 ### Full text search on SoLiD POD is currently impossible, and is [hard on TW](https://github.com/rsc/tiddly/issues/3)